create3000/x_ite/docs/_posts/components/X_ITE/GaussianSplats.md

 ---
-title: DispersionMaterialExtension
+title: GaussianSplats
-date: 2024-06-12
+date: 2023-01-07
 nav: components-X_ITE
 categories: [components, X_ITE]
-tags: [DispersionMaterialExtension, X_ITE]
+tags: [GaussianSplats, X_ITE]
 ---
 <style>
 .post h3 {
   word-spacing: 0.2em;
 }
 </style>

 ## Overview

-DispersionMaterialExtension is an extension for the [PhysicalMaterial](../../shape/physicalmaterial/) and [SpecularGlossinessMaterial](../specularglossinessmaterial/) nodes.
-For this node to have an effect, add an [EnvironmentLight](../../lighting/environmentlight) node.
+The GaussianSplats node adds basic support for storing 3D Gaussian splats in X3D files.

-The DispersionMaterialExtension node belongs to the [X_ITE](/x_ite/components/overview/#x_ite) component and requires at least support level **1,** its default container field is *extensions.* It is available in X_ITE.
+The GaussianSplats node belongs to the [X_ITE](/x_ite/components/overview/#x_ite) component and its default container field is *children.* It is available in X_ITE.

 >**Info:** Please note that this node is still **experimental**, i.e. the functionality of this node may change in future versions of X_ITE.
 {: .prompt-info }